kensnyder/bunshine/README.md

 app.get('/hello', (c: Context, next: NextFunction) => {
-  // Properties of the Context object c.request; // The raw request object c.url; // The URL object c.params; // The request params from route placeholders c.server; // The Bun server instance (useful for pub-sub)
+  // Properties of the Context object c.request; // The raw Request object c.url; // The URL object c.params; // The request params from route placeholders c.server; // The Bun server instance (useful for pub-sub)